Jobs Report and the Monthly Employment Growth Statistics

-U.S. manufacturing gained 13,000 jobs despite the strong dollar and Trump's trade war.
+U.S. manufacturing lost 6,000 jobs due to a strong dollar and Trump's trade war.
 A strong dollar hurts exports.
 Countries in a trade war impose tariffs and international trade declines.
-Durable goods gained 20,000 jobs.
-Auto manufacturing added 700 jobs.
+Durable goods lost 7,000 jobs.
+Auto manufacturing lost 6,300 jobs.

 Pay close attention to how many manufacturing jobs are added or lost each month.
 This is a significant leading economic indicator.
 Factories add workers as soon as they receive a large enough order.
 It could take months or even years before the order ships and shows up in economic output.
 Manufacturing is a better indicator of recession than the service sector, whose job levels remain consistent through the boom-and-bust cycle.

-Temporary help services added 1,000 jobs.
+Temporary help services lost 5,400 jobs.
 Companies often add temp jobs when business is picking up, but they aren't confident enough to add full-time positions.